sha0coder/noise-hunter/README.md

                  more because is negative)
   -p, --plot     Draw a plot to see the wave
-  -o, --out OUT  save filtered noise to wav: -o file.wav -w, --white    create white noise in loop, mut be combined with a freq filter
+  -o, --out OUT  save filtered noise to wav: -o file.wav -w, --white    create white noise in loop, must be combined with a freq filter
 ```

 ## Examples